open-synergy/mdbook-prosedur-umum/src/fa/menerima-bank.md

 ## <a name="input">A. INPUT</a>

-Ada notifikasi bahwa ada uang masuk ke bank.
+*Signal*: Statement bank/rekening koran menunjukan ada uang masuk

 ## <a name="role">B. ROLE YANG TERLIBAT</a>

 * Bank Cashier
+* Bank Cashier Validator

 ## <a name="instruksi">C. INSTRUKSI KERJA</a>